OSeMOSYS/otoole/docs/functionality.rst

     including ``bmp``, ``jpg``, ``pdf``, ``png`` etc. The graphviz_ library used to layout the reference energy system will interpret the file ending.

+    Remember to check if you have already installed graphviz_ on your maching, before using this fuctionality.
+    To install graphviz_ use ``conda install graphviz`` command.

 Validation
 ----------
 The validation module in ``otoole`` checks technology and fuel names against a